Fishing in Monterey

 Get Your Fishing Permit!

-Be sure to check the California Department of Fish and Game website for information about sport fishing licenses.
+Be sure to check the California Department of Fish and Wildlife website for information about sport fishing licenses.
 Several deep-sea charters on the Monterey Peninsula also supply visitors with one-day or annual sport fishing licenses.

 Deep Sea Fishing